 Unless Brandon Carr takes a big pay cut, I can't see him being back next year.
 The Ravens could pursue another cornerback early in the draft if Carr leaves.

-Brian Orakpo appears to be slowing down, while Kevin Dodd hasn't shown that he can be an NFL-caliber player yet.
+Brian Orakpo appears to be slowing down a bit, while Kevin Dodd hasn't shown that he can be an NFL-caliber player yet.
 There's a good chance the Titans spend an early draft choice on an edge rusher to start across from Derrick Morgan.

-San Francisco 49ers: Christian Kirk, WR, Texas A&M
+San Francisco 49ers: Marcell Ateman, WR, Oklahoma State